romek-codes/dots/docs/SCRIPTS.md

 - `nerdfont-fzf` - Search for Nerd Fonts icons using fzf.

-## Night-Shift
+## blue-light-filter

-Night-Shift is a feature that reduces the amount of blue light emitted by your screen, which can help reduce eye strain and improve sleep quality.
-This module provides a set of scripts to control Night-Shift on your system.
+blue-light-filter is a feature that reduces the amount of blue light emitted by your screen, which can help reduce eye strain and improve sleep quality.
+This module provides a set of scripts to control blue-light-filter on your system.
 It use hyprsunset to control the screen temperature.

-- `night-shift-on` activates Night-Shift.
+- `blue-light-filter-on` activates blue-light-filter.
-- `night-shift-off` deactivates Night-Shift.
+- `blue-light-filter-off` deactivates blue-light-filter.
-- `night-shift` toggles Night-Shift.
+- `blue-light-filter` toggles blue-light-filter.
-- `night-shift-status` checks if Night-Shift is active.
+- `blue-light-filter-status` checks if blue-light-filter is active.
 (0/1)
-- `night-shift-status-icon` checks if Night-Shift is active. (icon)
+- `blue-light-filter-status-icon` checks if blue-light-filter is active. (icon)

 ## Nixy